Written by Kath Murray and Misha Butot.

 As part of Valentine’s Day this year, we are considering the role of love in your professional practice.
 We invite you to reflect on what might be considered a “loving” way, a “compassionate” way, of engaging in providing holistic health and psychosocial care through the life trajectory and specifically in the last months, weeks and days.

-Misha Butot was a counselor with 14 years of professional experience when she became curious about how love was a factor or perhaps the essence of quality physical and emotional care.
-She explored the ways that self-reflective and social justice oriented care providers thought and practiced “love” in their work with those they served by speaking with both clients and colleagues.
-She traveled through western Canada interviewing a small but diverse group of care providers of different ages, genders, sites of practice, and cultural and spiritual backgrounds.
+Misha Butot was a counsellor with 14 years of professional experience when she became curious about how love was a factor or perhaps the essence of quality physical and emotional care.
+She explored the ways that self-reflective and social justice oriented care providers thought and practised “love” in their work with those they served by speaking with both clients and colleagues.
+She travelled through western Canada interviewing a small but diverse group of care providers of different ages, genders, sites of practice, and cultural and spiritual backgrounds.
 In spite of this diversity, many of their perspectives on the key role of love in their work were remarkably similar.

 Ten Principles of Love in Professional Practice

 - Recognizing that all beings are whole and interconnected

 - Recognizing that human beings, in all their diversity, have intrinsic value, and deserve rights, respect and reverence.

 - Caring with deep presence, compassion and mindfulness

 - Committing to creating an atmosphere of acceptance, non-judgement and the possibility of mutual honesty